status-im/swarms/ideas/282-deterministic-builds.md

 ## Key Results

-- TODO
+- Anyone can build a commit on their own machines and verify the result by comparing against our builds
-- Status.im app can be uploaded to F-Droid
+- We can upload Android builds to F-Droid which requires deterministic builds

 ## Timeline / Checkpoints

-TODO
+__TODO__: Not sure?

 # Exit Criteria

 - All Status mobile and desktop app builds are deterministic

-# Success Metrics

-TODO

 ## What exactly we going to do?